 Resurrection Day Worship – April 17

 We celebrate the resurrection of Jesus every Sunday, but we think it is appropriate to have a date on the calendar to celebrate the resurrection in a special way.
 We will celebrate resurrection Sunday with a pancake breakfast from 9-10 AM in the Activity Center, and with worship at 10:15 AM in the Worship Center for our English-speaking service and Solomon’s Porch for our Spanish-speaking service.

 Scripture of the Month

+Lamentations 3:22-23, “The Lord’s lovingkindnesses indeed never cease, for His compassions never fail.
+23 They are new every morning; great is Your faithfulness.”
 Each week CHBC says aloud a passage of Scripture during our morning worship gathering.
 This is done for two reasons.
 First, we are commanded in Scripture to encourage one another with the Word of God.
 Second, we want to emphasize the spiritual discipline of Scripture memory.
 Receive a text to your phone with this verse set to music by texting the word “CHBCVERSE” to the number (302) 207-SONG (7664).

 A Moment in Church History